tobiaskortus/covid19-search/processing/README.md

 </br>

-Since the connection to the database is only established once for each processed chunk and is therefore performed significantly less frequently than the other operations, the runtime is not a problem here.
+Since the connection to the database is only established once for each processed chunk and is hence only performed significantly less frequently than the other operations, the runtime is not a problem here.

 However, the read access, which is carried out several times for each document, can be identified as a relevant bottleneck.
-In order to minimize the time required for a read access, an additional Redis cache is used, in which the most frequently used word stems and document IDs are managed.Through this measure the runtime of the inverted index construction can be improved significantly.
+In order to minimize the time required for a read access, an additional Redis cache is used, in which the most frequently used word stems and document IDs are managed.
+Through this measure the runtime of the inverted index construction can be improved significantly.

-The caching of entries is performed on in addition to each MongoDB using either the `update_cache_stem` or the `update_cache_doc_id` function.
-The queries `is_stem_existent` and `is_doc_id` existend instead of the plain MongoDB query (as described in the [Model Creation]() section).
+The caching of entries is performed on in addition to the MongoDB using either the `update_cache_stem` or the `update_cache_doc_id` function.
+The queries `is_stem_existent` and `is_doc_ide_xistend` are used instead of the plain MongoDB query (as described in the [Model Creation]() section).
 For both functions the lookup in the redis cache is the preffered method.
-If this does not return any result the MongoDB query is performed in order to obtain a reliable statement whether the wanted object does exist in the correct shape.
+If this does not return any result the MongoDB query is performed in order to obtain a reliable statement whether the wanted object does exist in the correct state.

 ```python
 """